Yasmine Amhis

 Yasmine Amhis (born 1982, Algiers) is a French-Algerian particle physicist.
 In 2016, she was awarded the Jacques Herbrand Prize.
-She is the granddaughter of the Algerian poet and writer Djoher Amhis-Ouksel.

 Early life and education

 In 1999, after high school in Algeria, Yasmine Amhis pursued undergraduate studies in France.
 She obtained her master's degree at the University of Paris-Sud in Orsay, then earned a thesis grant in 2006 and started her work at IJCLab Orsay under the supervision of Marie -Hélène Schune and Jacques Lefrançois.
 Work on her thesis introduced her to the LHCb experiment at CERN.
 After she obtained her PhD, she moved to Switzerland for a three-year postdoctoral position at the École Polytechnique Fédérale de Lausanne.
+She is the granddaughter of the Algerian poet and writer Djoher Amhis-Ouksel.

 Career

 In 2012, she obtained a permanent research scientist position at CNRS.
 Her outstanding academic career was published by Campus France, France Alumni, in 2017.

 Amhis has devoted her research to topics related to the "bottom-quark" baryon, topics she reviewed in 2017 and 2022.
 In 2016, she was awarded the Jacques-Herbrand prize by the French Academy of Sciences Given her expertise and her commitment to the LHCb experiment, a collaboration of more than 1,000 scientists, she was elected in April 2022 to the strategic position of "physics coordinator".